kiracp/ait-fullstack-projects/README.md

 # ait-fullstack-projects
-Projects for Applied Internet Technology (a fullstack development course), Fall 2015.
+Projects for Applied Internet Technology (a fullstack development course).
 Topics included Javascript, server-side programming with Node and Express, client-side programming with Javascript and Handlebars framework, database design with a NoSQL database (MongoDB) and development tools.
 Instructions for running locally are provided below.
 Check out the final project for this class in the [ait-final-project](https://github.com/kcp288/ait-final-project) repo.

 ### homework01 - Basic Javascript I: Blackjack App
 Beginning Javascript project.
 Implementation of a basic commandline blackjack app.